 FRESH FLOWER CARE

 Keep the vase filled (or floral foam soaked) with water containing flower food provided by your florist.
-To maintain the appearance of the arrangement, Florist will provide a package of flower food with each arrangement.
-Flower foods provide a combination of additives that balances and limits bacterial growth.
+Floral food helps to nourish the flowers and discourage bacteria from growing in the water.
 It is important to follow the mixing directions on the food packet.

-Most packets are to be mixed with either a pint or a quart of water.
 Flower foods should not be diluted with more water than is specified on the packet.

 If the water becomes cloudy, replace it entirely with new water.
-If possible, re-cut stems by removing one to two inches with a sharp knife.
+If possible, re-cut stems by removing 1-2” from the bottom of the stem.
 Be sure to use a sharp knife or clippers that will not crush the stems.
-Immediately place the stems into solution.
+Immediately place the stems into floral food solution.

 WARNING: Regarding cats and lilies

 According to the National Animal Poison Control Center, certain types of lilies can cause renal failure in cats that have ingested any part of the lily.
 We strongly suggest keeping lilies out of the reach of cats.
-For more information, contact your veterinarian or the Animal Poison Control Center (APCC) at www.aspca.org/apcc or call 888-426-4435.
+For more information, contact your veterinarian or the Animal Poison Control Center (APCC) at www.aspca.org/apcc or call (888) 426-4435.
 It is important to note that lilies do not pose a problem for other pets or humans.